 Things to Do in Winter

 For a thorough guide on winter activities and the newest events in the city, I suggest browsing the Welcome to Seville website.
 For example, here’s a list of Seville’s must-see monuments and major attractions.

 Sustainable Christmas Tips

 Considering our environmental footprint is essential, even when on holiday.
 Here are some suggestions to ensure you’re treading lightly in Seville this Christmas:

-Eco-friendly Accommodation: Seville has several hotels prioritising green initiatives, including the use of renewable energy.
-Opt for accommodations committed to reducing their carbon footprint; many establishments advertise their eco-credentials and demonstrate their efforts, such as solar power usage and waste reduction programmes.
+Eco-friendly Accommodation: Seville has several hotels prioritising green initiatives, including using renewable energy.
+Opt for accommodations committed to reducing their carbon footprint; many places advertise their eco-credentials and demonstrate their efforts, such as solar power usage and waste reduction programmes.

 Ethical Consumption: Seville’s markets are a treasure trove of artisanal gifts and souvenirs.
 However, it’s crucial to shop mindfully.
 Purchase items you genuinely cherish or can gift, supporting local craftsmen and reducing the demand for mass-produced goods.

-Sustainable Diets: Andalusia, the region where Seville resides, offers a rich array of plant-based dishes.
-Consider trying traditional vegetarian Andalusian meals such as ‘flamenquín’ without ham or ‘salmorejo’ without the usual toppings.
+Sustainable Diets: Andalusia, the region where Seville resides, offers a range of plant-based dishes.
+Try traditional vegetarian Andalusian meals such as ‘flamenquín’ without ham or ‘salmorejo’ without the usual toppings.
 Consuming less meat reduces your carbon footprint, and you’ll savour authentic local flavours.